tealtwo/opendbc/opendbc/sunnypilot/car/hyundai/longitudinal/README.md

 representative of true upper/lower band jerk sent over CAN.
 This also allows a higher safety factor, by allowing jerk to sufficiently slow the car.

-**Next, we have our acceleration smoothing**
+**Next, we have our acceleration limiting**

-For acceleration changes, we use the new discovered (i.e., new discovered use) from TCS signal brakeLightsDEPRECATED to measure when to enact the standstill delay which stock SCC uses to enact smoother transitions in acceleration.
+For acceleration limiting, we use TCS signal brakeLightsDEPRECATED to measure when to enact the standstill delay which stock SCC uses to allow smoother transitions in acceleration.

 **Next, we have our accel value calculations for hyundaican.py**